Dreams and nightmares

 Can nightmares be avoided?

-• If you ask your grandmother, she is likely to say eating cheese will give you nightmares.
+- If you ask your grandmother, she is likely to say eating cheese will give you nightmares.
 Although this is not scientific, it isn’t recommended to eat large meals before going to bed, as your digestive system will not be able to function properly.

-• For a more psychological approach, trying to master lucid dreaming might be worth a shot.
+- For a more psychological approach, trying to master lucid dreaming might be worth a shot.
 This is a way of making yourself aware that you’re only dreaming, and trying to control your dreams.

 Some people experience extreme feelings of fear in their sleep.
 As opposed to nightmares, which happen during REM sleep, night terrors or ‘incubus attacks’ occur during stage four of sleep.
 Unlike nightmares, which we often remember as movie-like dreams, those who suffer from night terrors can rarely explain what they were dreaming of, other than that they experienced an extreme sense of fear.
 However, when they do remember, spiders, snakes, animals, people, or an evil presence in the room are often featured.

 Some sufferers continue to hallucinate when they wake, which can cause some to become violent, either as a response to their dreams, or in an attempt to run away.
 The cause of night terrors is thought to be increased brain activity, or a chemical reaction that makes the brain ‘misfire’.
-For many, medical treatment is necessary to help people cope.
+For many, medical advice is necessary to help people cope.

-Do my dreams mean anything?
+Do dreams mean anything?

-People have tried to interpret dreams since 3000 BC, when dreams were recorded on stone tablets.
+People have tried to interpret dreams since 3,000 BC, when they were recorded on stone tablets.
 Roman emperors often brought dream interpreters to the battlefield, but in the 19th century, dreaming somewhat lost its status, and it was believed they stemmed from anxiety or indigestion.
 Now we know that if we are woken up during the REM stage, we are more likely to remember our dreams.
 This is one of the reasons it is often easier to remember nightmares, because we wake while still in the REM phase.

-Most of us only remember about one per cent of our dreams, but there are a few common themes such as being naked, taking an exam, falling or flying, missing a body part (often teeth falling out) or searching or being chased.
+Most of us only remember about one percent of our dreams, but there are a few common themes such as being naked, taking an exam, falling or flying, missing a body part (often teeth falling out) or searching or being chased.
 Sigmund Freud, who revolutionised the study of dreams, was preoccupied with their sexual content.
 He believed that long, slender or elongated objects represented the male phallus, while any cavity or receptacle (bowl, caves, etc) denoted the female genitalia.

 Next Steps

-• Chat about this subject on our Discussion Boards.
+- Chat about this subject on our Discussion Boards.

-Updated on 29-Sep-2015
+Updated on 07-Nov-2022